itaylorm/Login/README.md

 Right now the project only displays a Red screen when run

 To install you will need to have Pods installed

+# Install Instructions
-Run Pod install to get the dependencies
+Run Pod install to install dependencies